Find out if you are at risk for the most common form of heart disease.

 Frequently Asked Questions:

+Yes, an order from your doctor is required to complete the scan.
 We are happy to contact your doctor for you.
 We recommend that after the test you follow up with your primary care doctor or cardiologist and discuss the results of any tests performed.

 Why is it done?

 Plaque is composed of fats, cholesterol, calcium and other substances in the blood.
 Plaque inside the arteries of your heart can eventually grow and restrict or block the flow of blood to the muscles of the heart.
 The measurement of calcified plaque found with a heart scan may enable your doctor to identify possible coronary artery disease before you have signs and symptoms.

 The outcome of the test may indicate the need for medication or lifestyle changes to decrease your chances of having a heart attack or other heart problem.

 This $57 test is self-pay only.
 Your insurance company will not be billed.
 You should discuss with your insurance whether you can submit a claim for reimbursement.